Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 Josh does community DAO onboarding once ledger 4 is released.
 Austin determins the allocation.
-Gijs would work with the IST community to do user testing (recieve tokens to a wallet and upscale from there)
+Gijs would work with the IST community to do user testing (recieve tokens to a wallet and upscaling from there)

 ---